-- 1. The caseload for Language/Speech Specialists shall not exceed an average of fifty-five (55) pupils across all such programs operated by the Office or a maximum of eighty-five (85) pupils for any one Language/Speech Specialist. - 2.
+- 1. The caseload for Language/Speech Specialists shall not exceed an average of forty-five (45) pupils across all such programs operated by the Office or a maximum of fifty-two (52) pupils for any one Language/Speech Specialist. - 2.
 The caseload for DIS, Specialized Instruction (Certificated), including but not limited to Severe Language Disorders, Visually Handicapped, and Deaf and Hard of Hearing, shall not exceed eighteen (18) pupils across all such programs operated by the Office. - 3.
 The caseload for DIS, Mobility Instruction shall not exceed eighteen (18) pupils across all such programs operated by the Office. - 4.
 The caseload for DIS, Home and Hospital shall not exceed eighteen (18) pupils across all such programs operated by the Office. - 5.
 The caseload for DIS, Vocational/Career Development shall not exceed eighty-five (85) pupils across all such programs operated by the Office. - 6.
 The caseload for DIS, Adaptive Physical Education shall not exceed an average of fifty-five (55) pupils across all such programs operated by the Office or a maximum of eighty-five (85) pupils for any one A.P.E., DIS. - D. The Office will employ paraeducators who are trained and perform Specialized Services (catheterizations, ileostomies, colostomies, gastrostomies).
-Special Education teachers will be responsible for secondary and/or backup services for these Specialized Services. - E. The average caseload for Resource Specialists shall be no more than twenty-four (24) pupils across all such programs operated by the Office.
-No Resource Specialist shall have an actual caseload which exceeds twenty-eight (28). - F. In the Division of Student Programs the assignment and caseloads for Educational Counselors are based on the number of students transitioned into their community schools, geographical area to be served, individual needs of pupils, and other relevant factors.
+Special Education teachers will be responsible for secondary and/or backup services for these Specialized Services. - E. The caseload for Resource Specialists shall be no more than: - 1.
+Twenty-eight (28) pupils in specialized high schools, independent study, and county community schools; - 2.
+Twenty-two (22) pupils in juvenile halls; - 3.
+Twenty-four (24) in the camps. - F. In the Division of Student Programs the assignment and caseloads for Educational Counselors are based on the number of students transitioned into their community schools, geographical area to be served, individual needs of pupils, and other relevant factors.